-3. Definitions
+3. Definitions:

-- 3.1 "Adjustable head restraint" means a head restraint that is capable of movement independent of the seatback between at least two positions of adjustment intended for occupant use. - 3.2.
-"Backlight" means rearward-facing window glazing located at the rear of the roof panel. - 3.3.
-"Backset" means the minimum horizontal distance between the front surface of the head restraint and the rear surface of the head restraint measurement device, as measured in accordance with Annex 3. - 3.4 ["Designated seating position" defined in domestic regulations and explained in the preamble.] - 3.5.
-"Head restraint" means, at any designated seating position, a device that limits rearward displacement of a seated occupant's head relative to the occupant's torso that has a height equal to or greater than 700 mm at any point between two vertical longitudinal planes passing at 85 mm on either side of the torso reference line, in any position of backset and height adjustment, as measured in accordance with Annex 1. - 3.6.
-"Head restraint measurement device (HRMD)" means the H-point machine with the head form, as defined in Annex 10, attached with sliding scale at the back of the head for the purpose of measuring backset.
-1/ - 3.7.
-"Three-dimensional H-point machine" (H-point machine) means the device used for the determination of "H-points" and actual torso angles.
-This device is defined in Annex 10.
+- 3.0 Adjustable head restraint means a head restraint that is capable of movement independent of the seatback between at least two positions of adjustment intended for occupant use. - 3.1.
+Backlight means rearward-facing window glazing located at the rear of the roof panel.

+- 3.2.
+Backset means the minimum horizontal distance between the front surface of the head restraint and the rear surface of the head restraint measurement device, as measured in accordance with 7.1.3[o2]. - 3.3.
+Head restraint [U3]means, at any designated seating position, a device that limits rearward displacement of a seated occupant's head relative to the occupant's torso that has a height equal to or greater than 700 mm at any point between two vertical longitudinal planes passing at 85 mm on either side of the torso reference line, in any position of backset and height adjustment, as measured in accordance with 7.1.1. - 3.4.
+Head restraint measurement device (HRMD) means the H-point machine with the head form, as defined in Annex 10, attached with sliding scale at the back of the head for the purpose of measuring backset.1 - 3.5.
+Three-dimensional H-point machine (H-point machine) means the device used for the determination of "H-points" and actual torso angles.
+This device is defined in Annex 10[04]. - 3.6.
+Head Restraint Height means the distance from the [H-point] [R-point], measured parallel to the torso reference line to the top of the head restraint on a plane normal to the torso reference line. - 3.7.
+Intended for occupant use means, when used in reference to the adjustment of a seat and head restraint, adjustment positions used by seated occupants while the vehicle is in motion, and not those intended solely for the purpose of allowing ease of ingress and egress of occupants; access to cargo storage areas; and storage of cargo in the vehicle.

-1/ The head form is designed by and available from the ICBC, 151 West Esplanade, North Vancouver, BC V7M 3H9, Canada (www.icbc.com).
+1 The head form is designed by and available from the ICBC, 151 West Esplanade, North Vancouver, BC V7M 3H9, Canada (www.icbc.com).